boardsource/docs/build_guides/rechteck.md

 # Step 7 Tilting.

-If you got tenting legs they are very easy to install and you simply screw them onto the bottom of the case. feet on the bottom of the case make sure you dont scratch your case.
-The tenting legs have been designed to be quick to install and remove for travel
+If you got tenting legs, good news, are very easy to install.
+You simply screw them onto the bottom of the case feet on the bottom of the case.
+The tenting legs have been designed to be quick to install and remove for travel.

 # Step 8 Enjoy.